vintageyj/CZ4034-Information-Retrieval/Classification/ReadME.md

 _validation_results.csv_ - the automatic classification results of the evaluation dataset from DistilBERT model

-_glassdoor_data_distilbert_finetuned.csv_ - the automatic classification results of the full dataset from DistillBERT model
+_glassdoor_data_distilbert_finetuned.csv_ - the automatic classification results of the full dataset from DistilBERT model

-_eval_results_distilbert_finetuned_atepc_vader.csv_ - the automatic classification results of the evaluation dataset resulting from ABSA and VADER
+_eval_results_distilbert_finetuned_atepc_vader.csv_ - the automatic classification results of the evaluation dataset resulting from DistilBERT, ABSA and VADER

-_full_results_distilbert_finetuned_atepc_vader.csv_ - the automatic classification results of the full dataset resulting from ABSA and VADER
+_full_results_distilbert_finetuned_atepc_vader.csv_ - the automatic classification results of the full dataset resulting from DistilBERT, ABSA and VADER